TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 21/1 Samuel 21.10.md

 ---

-And David arose, and fled that day for fear of Saul, and went to Achish the king of Gath.
+David arose, and fled that day for fear of Saul, and went to Achish the king of Gath.